 - Reassign I-279 to the Parkway North section of the urban loop between the Fort Pitt Bridge at the Point and I-79 at Franklin Park

 - Renumber Parkway West as a westward extension of Interstate 76 (the Pennsylvania Turnpike mainline northwest from Monroeville was still a part of Interstate 80S).

 Interstate 279 was extended westward over Parkway West the following year as approved by AASHTO on December 3.
-I-279 overtook I-76 west from the Fort Pitt Bridge to I-79, as I-76 was reassigned to the remainder of the PA Turnpike northwest to Ohio and Parkway East renumbered as new Interstate 376.
-This configuration remained in place until 2009, when I-376 was extended over Parkway West as part of its 70-mile extension to I-80 near the borough of Wheatland.
+I-279 overtook I-76 west from the Fort Pitt Bridge to I-79, as I-76 was reassigned to the remainder of the PA Turnpike northwest to Ohio and Parkway East was renumbered as new Interstate 376.
+This configuration remained in place until 2009, when I-376 was designated over Parkway West as part of a 70 mile long extension to I-80 near the borough of Wheatland.

 North End – Franklin Park, Pennsylvania

 Back to back ramps follow for U.S. 19 Truck/PA 51 (Saw Mill Road) south to the Pittsburgh neighborhoods of Beechview, Mount Washington and Beltzhoover, and the continuation of U.S. 19 north along side PA 51 to West End.
 Two through lanes for I-376/U.S. 22-30 advance east another 1.1 miles to the split with Interstate 279.
 06/11/10